-Savoury rice sprinkles are called ‘Furikake’ in Japanese.
-There are loads of ‘Furikake’ products available from stores in Japan, but the most popular No.1 is ‘Marumiya’ brand’s ‘Noritama Furikake’, that is ‘Nori & Egg Sprinkles’.
+Savoury rice sprinkles are called ‘Furikake’ in Japan.
+There are loads of ‘Furikake’ products available from stores over there, but the most popular No.1 ‘Furikake’ is Marumiya brand’s ‘Noritama Furikake’, that is ‘Nori & Egg Sprinkles’.
 Store-bought ‘Furikake’ are crispy and yummy, but have you ever read the very long list of ingredients?
 You can make ‘Nori & Egg Sprinkles’ at home, and it is easy to make.
-And most importantly, you use only natural ingredients.
+And most importantly, you know exactly what is in it.

 1 pinch Salt

 1 to 2 teaspoons Toasted Sesame Seeds

 1/2 sheet Toasted Nori *cut into fine strips

 - Heat a frying pan, not-stick pan preferred, over very low heat. *Note: Oil the pan very lightly only if required.